Grand Snow Oku-Ibuki's unstoppable challenge: "Avoiding SDGs?!" | Towards true sustainability with an eye on 2070

 On weekends, nearly 7,000 people flock to the resort each day, filling up the 2,700-car parking lot early in the morning, creating long queues, and there are only 18 direct shuttle buses from JR Maibara Station in the morning.
 Even though there are 4,000 rental sets, they quickly sell out among young people.
 With the number of skiers continuing to decline and the COVID-19 pandemic causing financial difficulties for some ski resorts, the success of Grand Snow Oku-Ibuki is now the stuff of legend

-However, that is not all.
-In fact, it could be said that this is not the case.
-So, what does this mean?
+However, that's not all.
+In fact, one could even argue that it's not.
+So, what does that mean?

-Let's seek the answer by learning about his extremely unique management skills and corporate mindset.
+Let's explore the answer by delving into their uniquely distinctive management skills and corporate mindset.

 It was true that the company operated on 100% renewable energy through self-sufficient hydroelectric power generation